zeke/california-license-plates/README.md

 # California License Plates

-A silly thing that uses browser automation to search the California DMV website for available custom license plate names.
+A silly tool to search the California DMV website for available custom license plate names.

 ## Usage